QualiSystemsLab/Jira-Integration/README.md

         - All quarantine handlers in the reservation are called
             - The Jira quarantine handler is found
                 - Opens a Jira issue for DUT 2
-                - Prints a link to the Jira issue in th eOutput window and the Activity feed
+                - Prints a link to the Jira issue in the Output window and the Activity feed
 - Jira-based troubleshooting
     - **On the Jira issue page, click `Open in Quali CloudShell` in the top right**
     - The Jira plugin starts a new sandbox in the Support domain